Cursos-de-senales/Teoria-de-senales/README.md

 # Teoria-de-senales
-"In the second semester of 2023, the topics that will be covered are:
+In the second semester of 2023, the topics that will be covered are:

 -Fundamentals of estimation -> 7 Notebooks